meppe/ros-ort/README.md

 	This is optional and opens a window that shows the original input video stream.
 Start by running the script ```./run_video_view.sh```.
 It will subscribe to the topic frcnn_input/camera_raw.

 3. Object detection
 	This runs the Faster-RCNN-based object detection.
-Start by running the script ```./run_frcnn_detect.sh```.
+Start by running the script ```./run_frcnn_detect.sh``` for CPU use or ```./run_frcnn_detect.sh --gpu``` for running it on your GPU.
 It will subscribe to the topic /frcnn_input/camera_raw, and it will publish the topic /frcnn/bb for the bounding box information and the topic /frcnn/bb_img to re-publish those video frames from the input stream which haven been processed.
 The frequency depends on the processing speed.
 Without a GPU around 0.1 -- 0.2 Hz.

 4. Object tracking
 	This runs the tracking.
 It clusters the bounding boxes delivered by the detector (subscribes to topics /frcnn/bb and /frcnn/bb_img) and assigns labels.
 The results are published on topic /frcnn/bb_img_tracking.